Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Apple supply chain analyst Ming-Chi Kuo said in December 2024 that the main rear camera on both iPhone 18 Pro models will offer variable aperture, which would be a first for the iPhone.
 A more recent report from October 2025 said Apple was moving ahead with plans to bring the technology to next-generation iPhones and was discussing components with suppliers.

 Today's teleconverter claim, meanwhile, is a new and unusual one.
-In typical DSLR cameras, teleconverters are optical elements that can be added to lenses to increase effective focal length, improving zoom reach, though at the cost of light intake.
+In typical DSLR cameras, teleconverters are optical elements that can be added to lenses to increase effective focal length and improve zoom reach, though at the cost of light intake.
 It's unclear how this would apply to a smartphone, but if Apple were to introduce a teleconverter-style optical system, it would likely end up reducing the amount of light reaching the sensor.
+In that sense, a variable aperture could theoretically give Apple more flexibility in managing exposure alongside its computational photography.

 Apple's overall iPhone 18 Pro design will already be locked in at this stage in the development cycle.
 What Apple tends to continue doing at this point is evaluate specific features like camera modules.
 Apple may well be running parallel tests without committing any one feature to mass production, so there's still leeway for things to change.